The age old question… Do you need a stroller at Disney World?

 ✔️ Technically there’s a fifth, you could purchase a used one from a BST site, or buy an one from a local store.

-Genuinely thought, I do believe that renting from a reputable company or bringing your own is the best strategy.
+Genuinely though, I do believe that renting from a reputable company or bringing your own is the best strategy.
 When renting from a place like Kingdom Strollers, you get your own rain cover (which is much needed) and when you bring your own, you have the comfort of home +reliability of your own stroller.

 As you can see the Disney Strollers provide no protection from the rain (on the left of this image) and the stroller in the middle didn’t have a rain cover and was completely soaked!)